rzach/multlog/doc/multlog.md

 ## Runtime errors

-- "warning: *** copy_term overflow in findall_store_heap ***"
-- "warning: *** overflow in findall_store_heap ***"

-  These error messages are produced by BinProlog and indicate that the heap size is too small, which by default is 512 kB.
-  (Reported by Matthew Spinks <mspinks@mugc.cc.monash.edu.au>.)

-  Solutions (alternatives):

-  - Switch to SWI Prolog which  is faster and more robust.
-You will have to re-install Multlog after SWI-Prolog is in its place.
+- Warnings/errors about stack or heap overflows, like `Out of global stack`.

+  Such messages indicate that the Prolog system needs more space for the computation than it is currently granted.
+Check out by which option the space can be increased with your Prolog system.
+For SWI-Prolog, the command-line option `--stack-limit=2g` will increase the total stack limit from 1GB on 64-bit-architectures (512MB on 32-bit-architectures) to 2GB.
+There are three ways to tell MUltlog to use this option.

+  - *For a single run:* Add the Prolog option as a further argument on the command line.
+    ```
+    lgc2pdf sample --stack-limit=2g
+    ```
-  - Re-install MUltlog using BinProlog with the option `-h 1024` (or some bigger value).
-When the installation script asks for the Prolog to be used, type e.g. `/usr/local/bin/bp -h 1024`.
-Note that adding options to the Prolog call only works with MUltlog 1.06 or higher.
+  - *Permanently during installation:* Re-install MUltlog.
+When the installation script asks for the Prolog to be used, type e.g., `/usr/bin/swipl --stack-limit=2g`.
+  - *Permanently after installation:*
-  - Add the option `-h 1024` by hand.
-To this aim, edit the files
+    Add the option `--stack-limit=2g` manually, by editing the files
     ```
     /usr/local/bin/lgc2tex
     /usr/local/bin/lgc2dvi